 The Study Relied on Memory

-The obedience judges that ranked the different dog breeds took a survey, and the answers they provided yielded the study data.
-Unfortunately, the information the judges provided is from their memory – something that can be notoriously faulty!
+The obedience judges that ranked the different dog breeds took a survey, and their answers yielded the study data.
+Unfortunately, the judges’ information is from their memory – something that can be notoriously faulty!

 Conclusion / Summary